OJT11/d3-training/src/materials/Week 2/Assignment/Critique.md

 -could be more objective
 	-the way the bins of time are created could mask important variation in the data

-My design:
--if primary comparison is between new orleans saints and platform average, group those bars together -else group off season and regular season together
--do not group by season
--could do a box plot of average time to return to site or make a dark line between 1+ month and never returns -could only label the 2 sections
+My design: In my visualization, I combine the regular and off season data.
+I divide the chart into one that shows what percent of visitors return to the site from each group and one that shows how soon visitors return (if they return at all).
+This makes more apparent the percent of visitors that ever return and how that compares to the average.
+It also avoids binning units of time into uneven sections (24 hrs, 1-3 days), which can be misleading.